Zscaler, Inc. (NASDAQ:ZS) Shares Bought by Versor Investments LP

-ZS has been the topic of several recent analyst reports.
-Moffett Nathanson initiated coverage on Zscaler in a report on Thursday, September 22nd.
-They set a “hold” rating and a $268.00 target price on the stock.
-Robert W. Baird dropped their target price on Zscaler from $220.00 to $180.00 and set an “outperform” rating on the stock in a report on Monday, December 5th.
-BMO Capital Markets dropped their target price on Zscaler from $162.00 to $150.00 in a report on Friday, December 2nd.
-Stifel Nicolaus boosted their target price on Zscaler from $200.00 to $210.00 and gave the stock a “buy” rating in a report on Friday, September 9th.
-Finally, Wedbush dropped their target price on Zscaler from $200.00 to $180.00 and set an “outperform” rating on the stock in a report on Friday, December 2nd.
-One research analyst has rated the stock with a sell rating, nine have given a hold rating, twenty-seven have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $205.97.
+A number of equities research analysts have commented on ZS shares.
+Wolfe Research lifted their target price on Zscaler from $204.00 to $211.00 and gave the company an “outperform” rating in a research report on Monday, September 12th.
+Stephens boosted their price objective on Zscaler from $200.00 to $210.00 and gave the company an “overweight” rating in a report on Friday, September 9th.
+Citigroup cut their price objective on Zscaler from $225.00 to $185.00 in a report on Friday, December 2nd.
+Morgan Stanley cut their price objective on Zscaler from $180.00 to $162.00 and set an “overweight” rating on the stock in a report on Friday, December 2nd.
+Finally, Redburn Partners assumed coverage on Zscaler in a report on Thursday, December 1st.
+They issued a “neutral” rating and a $135.00 price objective on the stock.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating, twenty-seven have given a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $205.97.

 Zscaler, Inc operates as a cloud security company worldwide.
 It offers Zscaler Internet Access solution that provides users, workloads, IoT, and OT devices secure access to externally managed applications, including software-as-a-service (SaaS) applications and internet destinations; and Zscaler Private Access solution, which is designed to provide access to managed applications hosted internally in data centers, and private or public clouds.